 by Mike Ratliff

-And when Jesus had finished these parables, he went away from there, and coming to his hometown he taught them in their synagogue, so that they were astonished, and said, “Where did this man get this wisdom and these mighty works?
-Is not this the carpenter’s son?
-Is not his mother called Mary?
-And are not his brothers James and Joseph and Simon and Judas?
-And are not all his sisters with us?
+53 When Jesus had finished these parables, He departed from there.
+54 He came to His hometown and began teaching them in their synagogue, so that they were astonished, and said, “Where did this man get this wisdom and these miraculous powers?
+55 Is not this the carpenter’s son?
+Is not His mother called Mary, and His brothers, James and Joseph and Simon and Judas?
+56 And His sisters, are they not all with us?
 Where then did this man get all these things?”
-And they took offense at him.
+57 And they took offense at Him.
 But Jesus said to them, “A prophet is not without honor except in his hometown and in his own household.”
-And he did not do many mighty works there, because of their unbelief.
-(Matthew 13:53-58 ESV)
+58 And He did not do many miracles there because of their unbelief.
+Matthew 13:53-58 (NASB)

 As we continue to look at the evidence of God sending out a strong delusion upon professing Christians who appear to be running headlong into apostasy in ever increasing numbers let us look at what it is in these people that has brought this about.
 Why have they fallen into darkness and we have not?
-I read part of an article today that was written in response to Therefore God Sends Them Strong Delusion in which the author attempted to make it look like I was actually blaming God for the apostasy we were seeing.
-I have run into many with that sort of “mind-set” in my many years as a Bible teacher.
 I have always taught God’s Word as literal truth and there are many places in the Word that some professing Christians have a problem taking literally because, if we do, then it refutes their pet theology exactly to the point.
 That is the nature of God’s truth.
 I have had some very ugly discussions in Bible Study classes about doctrine in which certain people were insistent that a section of God’s Word cannot be taken literally even though the only refutation they have against doing so is human philosophy.
 This, my brethren, is unbelief in action.

 Professing Christians in this state of heart hardening and growing spiritual blindness are not regenerate.
 If they were, they would be spiritually alive and God would not allow them to apostatize, however, as John tells us in his 1st epistle:

-Children, it is the last hour, and as you have heard that antichrist is coming, so now many antichrists have come.
-Therefore we know that it is the last hour.
-They went out from us, but they were not of us; for if they had been of us, they would have continued with us.
-But they went out, that it might become plain that they all are not of us.
-(1 John 2:18-19 ESV)
+18 Children, it is the last hour; and just as you heard that antichrist is coming, even now many antichrists have appeared; from this we know that it is the last hour.
+19 They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, so that it would be shown that they all are not of us.
+1 John 2:18-19 (NASB)

-The coming of the lawless one is by the activity of Satan with all power and false signs and wonders, and with all wicked deception for those who are perishing, because they refused to love the truth and so be saved.
-Therefore God sends them a strong delusion, so that they may believe what is false, in order that all may be condemned who did not believe the truth but had pleasure in unrighteousness.
-(2 Thessalonians 2:9-12 ESV)
+8 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; 9 that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, 10 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
+11 For this reason God will send upon them a deluding influence so that they will believe what is false, 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
+2 Thessalonians 2:8-12 (NASB)

 Here we see that these people become so hardhearted and spiritually blind that they get to the point that they do not believe the truth, but have pleasure in unrighteousness.
 A literal translation of verse 12 from the Greek would read, “that might be judged all the not ones trusting in the truth but having thought well in the unright.”
 They pursue what is not of God and take pleasure in it.
 They proclaim it to be right and true because they have rejected what really is truth, God’s truth, as the truth.
 They are in unbelief, are now so hard hearted, and spiritually blind that they are ready for the final piece of the puzzle.
 God sends them a strong delusion, so that they may believe what is false.
 That is why we see so many professing Christians all around us right now falling all over themselves to go hard after false doctrines and follow men rather than God’s Truth and the Lord Jesus Christ and His good doctrines.